crossplane-contrib/provider-http/resources-docs/disposablerequest_docs.md

 -  headers: Optional list of headers to include in the request.
 -  waitTimeout: Optional timeout for the HTTP request.
 -  rollbackLimit: Optional limit for retries.
+-  rollbackRetriesLimit: Optional Limits the number of retries when rolling back changes.
+-  shouldLoopInfinitely: Optional (defaults to false) Indicates whether the reconciliation should loop indefinitely.
+-  nextReconcile: Optional Specifies the duration after which the next reconcile should occur.
+-  secretInjectionConfigs: Optional Configurations for secrets receiving patches from response data.

+### Secrets Injection
+The DisposableRequest resource supports injecting data from secrets into the request's body and headers using the following syntax: {{ name:namespace:key }} (supported for body and headers only).

 ### Status
 The status field of the `DisposableRequest` resource will provide information about the execution status and results of the HTTP request.